Introduction#

 Running Matlab#

-It is possible to run MATLAB GUI interactively, for best performance in OOD session and a terminal.
-There is no Applications menu shortcut for MATLAB, because it is only in the PATH after the module is loaded from the command line.
+It is possible to run MATLAB GUI interactively, for best performance in a remote OOD Desktop session.
+There is no menu shortcuts for Desktops for MATLAB, so a Terminal window has to be open and the matlab module loaded in it.
 After loading the module, the command matlab will be in the PATH.
-OOD also provides a Matlab App.

 module load matlab

-However, each instance, GUI or command line, will consume a license unit.
+However, when running matlab executable directly, each instance, GUI or command line, will consume a license unit.
 By submitting sufficiently many MATLAB jobs concurrently, there is a possibility to exhaust the entire University’s license pool.
-Thus, in most cases, it might make sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the next section).
+Thus, in many cases, it makes sense to use compiled, standalone MATLAB code runners (MCRs) instead (please refer to the MCR section below).

 Using different BLAS/LAPACK in Matlab#